crawl/crawl/crawl-ref/docs/crawl_manual.rst

   The Chaos Knight is a plaything of Xom, subject to the god's constantly changing moods.
 Xom is a very unpredictable (and possibly psychotic) entity who rewards or punishes according to whim.
-They begin with a lightly enchanted leather armour, a simple weapon of their choice, and one of Xom's toys.
+They begin with a lightly enchanted leather armour, a simple weapon of their choice, and a scroll of butterflies.

 Cinder Acolytes
   Cinder Acolytes serve Ignis, the Dying Flame, who grants them incredible